wangziqi2013/wangziqi2013.github.io/_posts/2020-12-14-store-atomicity.markdown

    remote operation is ordered after the combination as described above, then a circular ordering can occur (see examples for details).

+2. By putting a mark in the load queue, and prevent load operations to commit, we can stall loads in the ROB until the store that forwards value to load commits.

 This paper proposes a microarchitectural improvement for enforcing store atomicity.
 Store atomicity, as the paper shows in later sections, if violated, can make the processor vulnerable to a class of memory consistency problems that leads to non-serializable global ordering.